Adrienne Rich on Love, Loss, Public vs. Private Happiness, and the Creative Process

-“No one’s fated or doomed to love anyone… The accidents happen.”
+“No one’s fated or doomed to love anyone.
+The accidents happen.”

-Rich adds to history’s finest definitions of art:
+Her contribution to history’s finest definitions of art:

 One of the great functions of art is to help us imagine what it is like to be not ourselves, what it is like to be someone or something else, what it is like to live in another skin, what it is like to live in another body, and in that sense to surpass ourselves, to go out beyond ourselves.